 Systems are the reason you are tired, stressed and over-worked!
 (It’s not you, you are doing an amazing job!)
 The good news is, you have control over the results of your systems.

 Identify your systems

-When you identify your systems, you uncover what’s missing or broken in your business that are causing your frustrations.
+When you identify your systems, you uncover that things that are missing or broken in your business which are causing your frustrations.

 Once you identify your systems, you can see exactly HOW you are getting these undesirable results.

 Then you can pinpoint what needs to change in order to get what you want.